fredcheng02/fredcheng02.github.io/index.md

 ## Education
 Ph.D. in Mathematics at the University of Washington (September 2024 – present)

-B.A. in Mathematics and Statistics at the University of California, Berkeley (August 2022 – May 2024)
+Dual B.A. degrees with distinction in Mathematics and Statistics at the University of California, Berkeley (August 2022 – May 2024)

+(with High Honors in Mathematics)

-Studied Mathematics at the University of California, Davis (September 2020 – June 2022)
+Studied at the University of California, Davis (September 2020 – June 2022)

 ## Research Interests
+Discrete probability theory with emphasis on statistical physics, high-dimensional probability and statistic, mixing times of Markov chains

 ## Academic Research Experience